idonahum/photoVerse/README.md

 Highly relevant contributions would include:
 1. Integrating a segmentation model into the generating pipeline for extracting face masks for the clip embedding.

 2. Improving the Face Loss, which is currently based on the cosine similarity of the whole picture rather than the face alone.
-Segmenting the face in a way that preserves gradients would be a significant improvement.
+Segmenting the generated face before calculating Facenet Loss, in a way that preserves gradients would be a significant improvement.

 ## License